ChethanaW/First-Work/README.md

 # First-Work
-These are school work done by myself and other interesting coding I experimented.
+These are school work done by myself and other interesting codes I experimented.